See the First Photo From Michelle Young's Season of 'The Bachelorette'

 Jermaine O’Neal Reflects on 2004 Pacers vs. Pistons Brawl ‘The M…

 Katie Thurston might not have shared her final pick with America just yet, but The Bachelorette is already gearing up to welcome another leading lady!
-On Saturday, Mike Fleiss, the executive producer of The Bachelorette, shared a photo of Michelle Young in a gym.
+On Saturday, Mike Fleiss, the executive producer of The Bachelorette, shared a photo of Michelle Young hitting the gym.

 "On location with our #TheBachelorette," Fleiss captioned the pic.